Psychopathy: DSM and ICD

 There are currently two widely established systems for classifying mental disorders—the International Classification of Diseases (ICD) produced by the World Health Organization (WHO) and the Diagnostic and Statistical Manual of Mental Disorders (DSM) produced by the American Psychiatric Association (APA).
 Both list categories of disorders thought to be distinct types, and have deliberately converged their codes in recent revisions so that the manuals are often broadly comparable, although significant differences remain.

 The first edition of the DSM in 1952 had a section on sociopathic personality disturbances, then a general term that included such things as homosexuality and alcoholism as well as an "antisocial reaction" and "dyssocial reaction".
 The latter two eventually became antisocial personality disorder (ASPD) in the DSM and dissocial personality disorder in the ICD.
 Both manuals have stated that their diagnoses have been referred to, or include what is referred to, as psychopathy or sociopathy, although neither diagnostic manual has ever included a disorder officially titled as such.

+Furthermore, the DSM-5 introduced a dimensional model, called the Alternative DSM-5 Model for Personality Disorders (AMPD) in Section III, titled Emerging Measures and Models, which contains tools and measures for clinicians as well as novel diagnoses and criteria.
+The AMPD diagnosis of antisocial PD includes a specifier – "With psychopathic features" – for manifestations of antisocial PD with psychopathic traits.
+According to the DSM, psychopathy is not a standalone diagnosis, but the authors attempted to measure "psychopathic traits" via a specifier.

+In one study, the "with psychopathic features" specifier has been modeled on Factor 1 of the Psychopathic Personality Inventory, known as Fearless Dominance.
+To some, it is evidence of psychopathy not being a more extreme version of ASPD, but as an emergent compound trait that manifests when antisocial personality disorder is present in combination with high levels of Fearless Dominance (or Boldness as it's known in the Triarchic Model).
+Analyses showed that this Section III ASPD greatly outperformed Section II ASPD in predicting scores on Hare's (2003) Psychopathy Checklist-Revised.